tenstorrent/sfpi/README.md

   created there to record the source tree state at the start of a build.
 When making a release, you will want this to match upstream committed sources.

+  You may add a `--checking=VALUE` option to control gcc's checking -- see gcc's documentation.
+The default is `release`.
+Note this does not control how gcc itself is optimized.

   If the build is interrupted, you can of course enter the appropriate subdirectory and manually resume after correcting the problem --